-- 1. Apply knowledge of math, science, and engineering or computer science to identify, formulate, and solve engineering/computer science problems. - 2.
-Communicate effectively and work well in situations that require teamwork. - 3.
-Design and perform tests or experiments, analyze and interpret data, and prepare a report summarizing the results of the tests or experiments. - 4.
-Develop a design or system given a set of requirements and specifications. - 5.
-Use techniques, skills, and modern engineering and computer tools necessary for engineering or computer science practice
+- Apply knowledge of math, science, and engineering or computer science to identify, formulate, and solve engineering/computer science problems. - Communicate effectively and work well in situations that require teamwork. - Design and perform tests or experiments, analyze and interpret data, and prepare a report summarizing the results of the tests or experiments. - 4.
+Develop a design or system given a set of requirements and specifications. - Use techniques, skills, and modern engineering and computer tools necessary for engineering or computer science practice

-Complete ( Core Courses, 27 units Units
+Complete Core Courses the following courses

 CHEM 210 General Chemistry I 5 units

-ENGR 111 Surveying 4 units

 ENGR 210 Engineering Graphics 4 units

-MATH 251 Analytical Geometry and Calculus l 5 units
+MATH 251 Analytical Geometry and Calculus 5 units

-MATH 252 Analytical Geometry and Calculus ll 5 units
+MATH 252 Analytical Geometry and Calculus 5 units

 PHYS 250 Physics with Calculus I 4 units